-Alternatively, you can ask RecurPost’s AI to automatically determine the best time of day to share an update based on when your audience is most likely to respond.
-It’s worth noting that info is limited on exactly how they determine the optimum time to post and haven’t tested it myself to verify its effectiveness.
+Alternatively, you can ask RecurPost’s AI to automatically determine the best time of day to share automated tweets based on when your audience is most likely to respond.
+It’s worth noting that info is limited on exactly how they determine the optimum time to post but it’s a another decent twitter automation feature.

 Behold your now busy content calendar.
-RecurPost gives you a neat at-a-glance view of your scheduled posts across all the major platforms as far ahead as two months in advance.
+RecurPost gives you a neat at-a-glance view of your scheduled posts across all platforms up to two months ahead.
 You can also edit posts from here before they go out, add images and set end dates.

 Keep your finger on the pulse by getting all your DMs, messages, comments and requests in one place.
 RecurPost’s inbox dashboard also lets you assign replies, reply directly without having to visit the platform, apply custom labels and favourite important messages.

-See what works, or not, and make changes to increase its future chances of engagement.
+See what works, or not, to increase your future engagement.
 You can compare against previous periods too and white label reports for clients.
-You’ll need a separate social tool for anything more advanced (e.g. demographic breakdowns) but RecurPost can work with link shorteners for some extra insights.
+You’ll need a separate social tool for more advanced twitter analytics (e.g. demographic breakdowns) but RecurPost can work with link shorteners for some extra insights.

-Growing your social profile can be a team sport.
+Growing your social media accounts can be a team sport.
 Upgrade to Medium plans and above and RecurPost allows you to invite your team members and virtual assistants to collaborate with you on your account.

 This includes approving and rejecting content.
 If something is going out again and again you’ll want it to be on brand and adding value.